lbryio/lbry.com/content/news/214-jun-july-dev.md

 ![subs](https://spee.ch/c/subscriptions-034.jpeg)

+#### Community Voting and Channel Editing

 To allow users to participate easier in the trending/ranking process, we added a new experimental setting for supports([read more below](#supports)).
-This allows users to help promote their favorite content by depositing LBC.
+This allows users to help promote their favorite content by depositing LBC, which can be withdrawn at anytime.

 Understanding that creators want to manage their channel profiles, we included the first version of the channel edit page.
 This is accessed by clicking your channel from the Publishes page.
 We’ll be adding a `My Channels` section soon along with a way to create your profile when creating a channel (removing this from the Publish flow).
 The profiles go along nicely with the new channel hover feature that displays the thumbnail, tags, and number of publishes.

 ![edit](https://spee.ch/0/edit-034.jpeg)

+#### Commenting Alpha on LBRY

 Rounding off the feature set, we added the first releases of Commenting and Language options -- all thanks to community contributions!
 The Commenting Alpha earns its name as it comes with a basic feature set -- creating anonymous/channel based comments, and viewing them.
 There are no delete or moderation features yet (if you have ideas, leave them [here](https://github.com/lbryio/lbry-desktop/issues/2598)).
 Since these comments are not decentralized but are stored on LBRY servers, please alert us to any that need attention through the report button on the claim.